smaht-dac/smaht-pipeline-utils/docs/yaml_file_reference.rst

 File Reference
 ==============

-This documentation provides a comprehensive guide to the template structure necessary for implementing *File Reference* objects in CGAP.
+This documentation provides a comprehensive guide to the template structure necessary for implementing *File Reference* objects.
 These objects enable users to codify information to track and version the reference files used by the pipeline.

 Template